gycm134/xMLC/README.md

 ## Versioning

 Version 0.10 - First public GitHub release.
-If you experience compatibility issues with previous versions, please contact the author.
+If you experience compatibility issues with previous versions, please contact the first author.

 ## Authors